 Since her first job at her university’s IT helpdesk, Julia has been passionate about helping people get the most out of their experience using technology.
 In her current role at DigiDems, she is focused on cybersecurity implementation for campaigns and political groups.
 Julia previously worked with DigiDems in their inaugural 2018 political cycle, working with the MI-11 Haley Stevens campaign, and then continued to work in Rep. Haley Stevens’ official congressional office as a technology specialist.
 When not meditating on the superiority of Detroit pizza over that of Chicago and New York, Julia enjoys drawing, playing DnD, and hanging out with her cat, dog, and husband.

 As one of the first employees of DigiDems, Annie has worn many hats at the organization.
-First as the Political Coordinator, she helped launch the Inaugural 2018 Electoral program, then as a campaign DigiDem herself in 2020.
+First as the Political Coordinator, she helped launch the Inaugural 2018 Electoral program, then as a Campaign DigiDem herself in 2020 on the Pennsylvania Coordinated.
+She spent 2021 as a Cyber Security Specialist working to improve the security posture of campaigns and organizations within the Democratic ecosystem.
 Her first job on a campaign was Deputy Data Director in her home state of California for Elizabeth Warren’s presidential primary bid.
-Currently, Annie is a Security Specialist working to improve the security posture of campaigns and organizations within the Democratic ecosystem.
-You can find her every Sunday morning at a farmers market.
+You can find her most Sunday morning at a farmers market petting someone else’s dog.

 Kelly comes to Zinc Collective with experience raising critical funds for candidates, committees, progressive organizations, and nonprofits, most recently leading the Membership Services and Planned Giving team at EMILY’s List.
 A proud Vermonter, Kelly can be found taking (too many) photos of her rescue pups, Brody and Ella, or reading a cookbook.